alilee/arm-rust-clust/doc/ipc.md

-send: async send package to thread, interrupt if running
+send: async send package to thread, interrupt if running, but not if masked

 thread:
 running:  inter-processor interrupt, software generated interrupt, GIC, re-entrant?